-The library is open to students and faculty members from 8:30 a.m. to 9 p.m.
+A library containing trade manuals, periodicals and reference materials is open to students and faculty members from 8:30 a.m. to 9 p.m.
 Books in the library are principally technical volumes related to the areas of instruction offered at Trade Tech.

-Trade manuals, periodicals and reference materials are available.
-Other library facilities are in the audiovisual aids section, which provides classes with films, film strips, recording devices and duplicating machines.
-A color film on the program and mission of Trade Tech, entitled "Future in Your Hands," is available on a loan basis to schools and groups interested in learning more about the school.
+Students are encouraged to spend free periods using the library facilities.
+Included in the library facilities is an audio-visual aids section, which provides classes with films, film strips, recording devices and duplicating machines.
+A color film on the program and mission of Trade Tech, entitled "Future in Your Hands," is available on a loan basis to schools and other groups interested in learning more about the school.